TeamWin/android_device_qcom_twrp-common/README.md

 - BOARD_USES_QCOM_DECRYPTION := true
 ### FBE Devices
 - BOARD_USES_QCOM_FBE_DECRYPTION := true
-### Android 10 Build Tree
+### Other Build Tree Updates
-In the Android-10 tree, the packages will need to be added to the device tree device.mk as indicated below:
+The packages will need to be added to the device tree device.mk as indicated below:
 ```
-PRODUCT_PACKAGES_ENG += \
+PRODUCT_PACKAGES += \
     qcom_decrypt \
     qcom_decrypt_fbe
 ```